Eco School Certification

 To reduce its carbon footprint and the dependency upon traditional power stations, ISPP introduced a 200kW solar power generating system in 2016.
-As well as being beneficial to the environment and reducing greenhouse gases, we have seen our monthly energy costs reduce significantly.
-We expect that the system will have paid for itself in just over 6 years.
+As well as being beneficial to the environment and reducing greenhouse gases, we expect that the system will have paid for itself in just over 6 years.
 The lifespan of photovoltaic cells is between 20 - 25 years, so ISPP can devote more of its resources to worthy causes.

 ISPP’s students are actively involved in recycling - they take food waste from the cafeteria and add it to the school’s three compost bins.
 After the food waste has degraded sufficiently, the compost is used as natural fertilizer for the range of trees and flowers spread around the campus.

-To complement the Butterfly Garden, where students can observe the life cycle of butterflies at close quarters, students have requested that ISPP install beehives.
+To complement the Butterfly Garden, where students can observe the life cycle of butterflies at close quarters, has ISPP installed beehives in response to a student initiative.
 Bees are some of nature’s hardest workers and their role in our environment cannot be underestimated due to the important part that they play in pollinating flowers, trees and plants.
-ISPP is presently exploring this idea further.

-A further student-led initiative aims reduce reliance on paper towels in bathrooms.
-Instead they would be replaced with electrically-powered hand dryers.
-This will reduce waste and, even with increased electricity use, it is still more environmentally friendly to use low power hand driers.
-ISPP will install suitable hand dryers in bathrooms within the next few months.
+A further student-led initiative has reduced reliance on paper towels in bathrooms.
+ISPP has installed electrically-powered hand dryers throughout the school.
+This has reduced waste and, even with increased electricity use, it is still more environmentally friendly to use low power hand driers.